Margaret D. Klein: Naval career

 Klein returned to Oklahoma to serve as deputy, then wing commander of Task Force 124 and Strategic Communications Wing One.
 Upon completion of major command, she was assigned to the staff of Commander, Carrier Strike Group Eight where she served as the chief of staff for the Eisenhower Strike Group until her selection as the 82nd Commandant of Midshipmen at the United States Naval Academy.

 Secretary of Defense Chuck Hagel on March 27, 2014 announced that Klein would "serve as ...
 Senior Advisor for Military Professionalism, reporting directly to [Hagel] on issues related to military ethics, character, and leadership ...
 Rear Admiral Klein will coordinate the actions of the Joint Staff, the Combatant Commands, and each of the military services – working directly with the Service Secretaries and the Service Chiefs – on DoD's focus on ethics, character, and competence in all activities at every level of command with an uncompromising culture of accountability.
 This will continue to be a top priority for DoD's senior leadership."

 Klein's personal awards include the Defense Superior Service Medal, Legion of Merit (five awards), the Defense Meritorious Service Medal, the Meritorious Service Medal (three awards), the Navy and Marine Corps Commendation Medal (three awards) and the Navy and Marine Corps Achievement Medal.
+In April 2022, Klein was named a Distinguished Graduate by the United States Naval Academy Alumni Association.